Films - Animated

-- Po from Kung Fu Panda, while sincere and Adorkable, is often seen as an embarrassment to his teammates, even after becoming the powerful dragon warrior.
+- Po from Kung Fu Panda, while sincere and Adorkable, is often seen as an embarrassment to his teammates, although he's seen as much less of one after becoming the powerful dragon warrior.

 - Disney's Aladdin fits the trope well.
 He goes about his life carelessly while making the most moronic decisions, spare for a few moments of flash in the pan brilliance when his or somebody else's life depends on it.
 It's particularly noticeable when you realize how most of the other characters, save for Jasmine, spend their time trying to steer him to a correct choice.
 Still, his idiocy seems not to extend too far beyond what's needed for the Aesop of the week.

 - And his moronic behavior goes through stages, as well: in the first movie, it's due to his horrifically low self esteem telling him that lying about himself will make people like him, even when it's obvious that Jasmine loves him for who he is.
 In the show, it shifts to either overconfidence or his chronic inability to pass by a problem and not try to solve it.

 - Jack Skellington from The Nightmare Before Christmas is probably one of the more justified examples, as his idiotic moments come from not being an idiot per se, but from either not understanding concepts outside of Halloween (the whole Christmas fiasco, thinking the shells were fireworks, etc.) or being so excited for Christmas that he doesn't listen to reason (Sally and her prediction).
 The only thing he does that is just plain stupid is trusting Lock, Shock, and Barrel to take care of Santa Claus.

 Santa Claus: The next time you get the urge to take over someone else's holiday, I'd listen to her!
 She's the only one who makes sense around this insane asylum!